abdulmakuya/my-datascience-sandbox/Sprintsheet.md

 - Download the WSL (Windows Subsystem for Linux)
 - install dependencies i.e python, pip3, virtualenv, jupyter
+- Follow this for extra details on https://blog.usejournal.com/installing-turicreate-on-windows-10-534e147a4792

 This becomes handy as some libraries arent available in Windows.
 Example: the Turicreate Library